 Surrounded by vineyards, the château buildings are connected by an underground gallery.

 The proximity to the vine ensures delicate treatment of grapes and allows preserving the crop as much as possible.
 Unique engineering solutions used in construction of the château support uninterrupted operation of the automated production process, from grapes reception to aging.
 After completion of the fermentation process, grape juice under the influence of gravitational force trickles down from the tanks into casks in the circular cellars located directly under the fermentation room, on the lower level of the underground gallery.
 The future Grand Cru is then aged strictly for 20 months in Radoux Blend fine-grained oak casks, which give the wine of Château La Grâce Dieu des Prieurs its characteristic flavor.
 This is an extremely important detail allowing to reveal all aromatic properties of the grapes.

 The unique cylindrical structure is the synergy of architectural design and advanced winemaking practices, the «ground zero» of Château La Grâce Dieu des Prieurs.
 The shape and technical equipment of the cylinder ensure optimal conditions and technological continuity of each stage of post harvest handling.

 Nineteenth century madness, is proudly planted in the middle of vineyards and remote dialogue with the main site.
-The small manor is converted into a reception residence intended to accommodate works and artists.
+This exceptional house offers its guests a moment out of time.
 A large greenhouse was created, such as a glass chapel playing with the steeples of the roof, housing an impressionist fresco of glass and light.

 In the East, is so named for its panoramic terrace roof.
 It is an agricultural architecture, whose imposing apparent structure is invaded by the vegetation and the vine on three facades.
 The fourth facade, turned towards the vat room, takes the materiality of a deep mirror tinged with red, reflecting the scenes of life of the farmyard thus created.